-Playwright vs. Selenium vs. Cypress: Which Tool Is Right for You?
+Playwright vs Selenium vs Cypress: Which Is Right for Your Team in 2026?

 You’re probably here because you’re trying to choose the right test automation tool for your team/projects.
 Maybe you’re starting fresh with automation testing, or maybe your current setup is not helping you.
 Either way, the decision feels big because the wrong test automation tool can slow everything down, and the right one can make software testing a strength instead of a struggle.